-Alternative 1 (No Action) would result in no increase in administrative burden on NMFS as the ITQ program has developed and implemented.
-Preferred Alternative 2 would increase the administrative burden on NMFS initially related to development and implementation of an electronic system.
-These costs could be minimized by working through already developed systems as described above.
+Alternative 1 (No Action) would result in no increase in administrative burden on NMFS as the ITQ program has already been developed and implemented.
+Preferred Alternative 2 would substantially increase the administrative burden on NMFS initially related to development and implementation of an electronic system.
+These costs could be minimized by working through the electronic system described above.
 After development of the electronic system, the administrative burden of manually maintaining the existing ITQ program will be reduced.
 Preferred Alternative 2 would also have an increased administrative impact associated with education and outreach.
-This is expected to be significant during the outset of the program and will be reduced as the program becomes more familiar to the participants.
+This is expected to be substantial during the outset of the program and will be reduced as the program becomes more familiar to the participants.
+In general, the more complicated the alternatives are in each action, the higher the one-time cost to build the system.